jonigl/ai-publications/publications/2025/05/Ollama’s New Thinking Mode in less than 5 Minutes/README.md

 ollama run qwen3:0.6b "Is 5 a Fibonacci number?" --think
 ```

-You'll see two distinct sections: first, the dim _Thinking..._ output showing the model's internal reasoning, followed by the clean final answer.
-Because it is only 0.6B parameters, this tiny model blazes through tokens faster than you can read them 😄
+You'll see two distinct sections: first, the dim *Thinking...* output showing the model's internal reasoning, followed by the clean final answer.
+Because it is only 0.6B parameters, this tiny model blazes through tokens faster than you can read them 🤣

-## Step 3 - Install the Python SDK with thinking support
+## Step 3.
+Install the Python SDK with thinking support

-Now let's generate a virtual environment using `uv` and install the latest Ollama Python SDK.
+Now let's generate a **virtual environment** using `uv` and install the latest Ollama Python SDK.

+> [!TIP]
-> [!TIP] If you don't have `uv` installed, you can do check the [uv documentation](https://github.com/astral-sh/uv?tab=readme-ov-file#installation).
+> If you don't have `uv` installed, you can do check the [uv documentation](https://github.com/astral-sh/uv?tab=readme-ov-file#installation).

 ```bash
 # Create a new directory for the demo